The semi-classical energy of open Nambu-Goto strings: Degeneracies of excited states

 This state has positive norm, at least in the range $a \leq 2$.
 Higher excitations of this mode are constructed by applying $\bar \xi \cdot \alpha_{-1} \xi \cdot \alpha_{-1}$ several times, and adding correction terms to ensure physicality.
 Similarly, excitations of the $n$th planar mode are obtained by acting with $\bar \xi \cdot \alpha_{-n+1} \xi \cdot \alpha_{-1}$ and applying correction terms.
 This exhausts the excitation spectrum of the semi-classical string.

 However, there is also a state corresponding to a planar $n=1$ mode:

 It is straightforward to check that this is an eigenstate of $J^{12}$ of eigenvalue $\ell$ and of $L_0$ with eigenvalue $a$.
 Also the physicality conditions are fulfilled.
 However, one finds that this state has positive norm for $a < 1$, is null for $a = 1$, and has negative norm for $a > 1$.
 In the critical covariantly quantized string, i.e., with $a = 1$, this state would thus not correspond to a physical excitation.
-In this sense, the spectra of excitations in the semi-classical and the critical covariantly quantized string coincide, up to the global shift in energies due to the fact that $a > 1$ in the former case.
-In view of the fact that linearization around a non-degenerate solution changes the Virasoro constraint qualitatively, \cf footnote~\ref{ft:Virasoro}, this similarity of the two spectra seems surprising.
+In this sense, the spectra of excitations in the semi-classical and the critical covariantly quantized string coincide.